oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Example 2a - Structured SD-JWT
-This non-normative example is based on the same claim values as Example 1, but here the issuer decided to create a structured object for the digests.
+This non-normative example is based on the same claim values as Example 1, but here the Issuer decided to create a structured object for the digests.
 This allows for the disclosure of individual members of the `address` claim separately.

 {#example-simple_structured-sd_jwt_payload}